DeloitteDigitalUK/jira-agile-metrics/README.md

     $ jira-agile-metrics --help

-... which should print a help message with a whole slew of options.
-More on those below.
+... which should print a help message.

 ### Using Docker